Mindfulness for General Practice

 Over the five days, you may begin to notice

-- less reactivity
+- Less reactivity

-- clearer, more focused attention
+- Clearer, more focused attention

-- small moments of calm
+- Small moments of calm

-- more space before responding,
+- More space before responding

 An 8-week Mindfulness-Based Stress Reduction (MBSR) course was associated with increased grey matter concentration in brain regions linked to learning, memory, emotion regulation, self-awareness, and perspective-taking.
-While this was not a clinician study, it provides biological support for mindfulness as a trainable skill relevant to steadiness and relational care in practice.
+While not a clinician study, it provides biological support for mindfulness as a trainable skill relevant to steadiness and relational care in practice.

-Reference: Hölzel BK, Carmody J, Vangel M, et al. (2011).
+Hölzel BK, Carmody J, Vangel M, et al. (2011).
 Mindfulness practice leads to increases in regional brain gray matter density.
-Psychiatry Research: Neuroimaging, 191(1), 36–43. https://doi.org/10.1016/j.pscychresns.2010.08.006
+Psychiatry Research: Neuroimaging, 191(1), 36–43. doi.org/10.1016/j.pscychresns.2010.08.006

 In a study of 70 primary care physicians, a mindful communication and self-awareness programme was associated with reduced burnout, improved mood, and increased empathy.
-Benefits were sustained over follow-up, making this one of the most directly relevant studies for general practice.
+Benefits were sustained over follow-up — making this one of the most directly relevant studies for general practice.

-Reference: Krasner MS, Epstein RM, Beckman H, et al. (2009).
+Krasner MS, Epstein RM, Beckman H, et al. (2009).
 Association of an Educational Program in Mindful Communication With Burnout, Empathy, and Attitudes Among Primary Care Physicians.
-JAMA, 302(12), 1284–1293. https://doi.org/10.1001/jama.2009.1384
+JAMA, 302(12), 1284–1293. doi.org/10.1001/jama.2009.1384

 In a pilot randomised controlled trial, healthcare professionals who completed an 8-week MBSR course reported significantly lower perceived stress and greater self-compassion than a wait-list control group.
 The study also highlighted a practical issue for clinicians: time demands led to high dropout, showing the importance of accessible course design.

-Reference: Shapiro SL, Astin JA, Bishop SR, Cordova M. (2005).
-Mindfulness-Based Stress Reduction for Health Care Professionals: Results From a Randomized Trial.
-International Journal of Stress Management, 12(2), 164–176. https://doi.org/10.1037/1072-5245.12.2.164
+Shapiro SL, Astin JA, Bishop SR, Cordova M. (2005).
+Mindfulness-Based Stress Reduction for Health Care Professionals: Results From A Randomized Trial.
+International Journal of Stress Management, 12(2), 164–176. doi.org/10.1037/1072-5245.12.2.164

-Start today—around 10 minutes a day.
+Start today — around 10 minutes a day.

 Set up your plan